Return to PSTOS Home Page

 The organ was later moved to Sherwood, Oregon and installed for several years in the Sherwood (Robin Hood) Theatre.

-It was removed from this location and is currently in storage in the Portland area having been donated to the Columbia River Organ Club (CROC) by Bill Blunk several years ago.
-CROC is actively working to find a suitable location for re-installation.
-More information about the organ is available on the CROC website: http://www.theatreorgans.com/croc.
+It was subsequently removed from this location and placed in storage in the Portland area.
+Bill Blunk later donated to instrument to Columbia River Theatre Organ Society.
+CRTOS worked for several years to fine a suitable location for re-installation but then sold off the console and other parts to pay for mounting storage costs.
+More information about the organ is available on the CROC website: http://www.crtos.org.